This route starts and finishes at the same place, The Towers Bar and Restaurant, The Quay Westport.

 After taking a left in Leenane towards Maam Cross, this where the climbing starts with a long pull before turning left for the first of catagorised climbs, Ail Dubh.
 The next short sharp climb will come quickly, Maam Transna another catagorised climb, I might add!

 You will take a break for the last refreshment stop at O'Tooles Bar (95km marker) along the shores of Lough Mask in Tourmakeady.

 This will be your last chance to catch your breath before the final 25km back to Westport.

 Just when you thought you were in the final stretch we have introduced the biggest climb of the day.
 A category 3 climb awaits so you will have to leave some energy in the tank.

 Riders have options here, you can take on the monster climb of Lally's mountain or you can take a flat route home.

-Which ever route you choose follow the signs and you end up on the Westport – Leenane road continue towards Westport town turning right down the Quay Hill towards the Octogon and then follow the one way system down James Street.
+Which ever route you choose follow the signs and you end up on the Westport - Leenane road continue towards Westport town turning left down the Quay Hill towards The Towers Bar and Restaurant, The Quay Westport.